 The health and wellbeing of our community and our employees is our priority.
-With this in mind, we have temporarily closed our facilities and Customer Service Centre until further notice.
+With this in mind, we are progressively reopening facilities, but Customer Service Centre will remain closed until 1 February 2021.
 If you have been impacted by COVID-19 and need support, please call our dedicated number on 9688 0434 from 9am-5pm, Monday to Friday.
 For general enquiries, please call 9688 0200.

 Find out more about Council's response to COVID-19 here